DataScience86/rstatisticsblog/content/docs/useful-r-packages/R Tutorial datatable With Examples.md

 # Overview
 If you are looking for fast execution of your code on large datasets, then you must read through this tutorial.
 Data manipulation tasks such as aggregations, add/remove/update of columns, joins, reading large files, etc., are all very important for any data science-related project.
 Keeping all these operations into mind, Matt Dowle and Arun Shrinivasan created a package called `data.table`.

 **data.table** package is an extension of **data.frame** package in R. It is one of the first choices for data scientists while they work on large datasets.
-Some of the notable features which makes the `data.table` a package so popular and easy to learn are:-
+Some of the notable features which makes the `data.table` package popular are:-

 1. Irrespective of what set of operations you like to perform the `data.table` offers a concise and consistent syntax.
 2. It automatically provides fast **primary** and **secondary** indexing of rows.